towersvault/shinpokered/README.md

   - The effect of X-Accuracy is no longer applied to one-hit K.O. moves (it originally made them auto-hit)
   - Using X-Accuracy with a OHKO move now allows it to hit faster opponents
   - The limiter on vitamins is raised to a max of 62720 stat exp after the elite 4 have been beaten for 'mons with lvl > 30
-  - Pkmn added to the player's party (either as a gift or in-game trade) have at the least DVs of 9,8,8,8
+  - Pkmn added to the player's party (either as a gift or in-game trade) have above-average DVs
   - Upped the power of safari balls
   - Escaping in the safari zone is now based on level instead of speed
   - In hard mode, X-stat items have double the effect